436th LRS vehicle maintenance shop prepares Dover AFB for winter operations

 |0

-This work, 436th LRS vehicle maintenance shop prepares Dover AFB for winter operations [Image 5 of 5], by A1C Dieondiere Jefferies, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 436th LRS vehicle maintenance shop prepares Dover AFB for winter operations, by Mauricio Campino and A1C Dieondiere Jefferies, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT